Seattle Seahawks Logo

 Meaning and History

 All emblems of the “Seattle Seahawks” are dedicated to the sea hawk.
-It is an illustration of a ceremonial transformer mask in the form of a bird’s head among Native Americans.
+It is an illustration of a ceremonial bird ‘s-head mask among Native Americans.
 Initially, this style resembled the aesthetics of Native American tribes on the Northwest Coast, including the Tlingit, Chinook, coastal Salish, Haida, and Kwakwaka’wakw.
-Later, designers modernized the graphic sign, giving it aggression and dynamics.
+Later, designers modernized the graphic sign, giving it a more aggressive, dynamic look.

 What is Seattle Seahawks?